 5.11 On the basis of Environment Agency and the Strategic flood risk assessment's surface water mapping, together with the presence of surface water drainage systems at the site and surrounding area it is concluded that the site is at Low risk of flooding from surface water sources.
-The depth of water is potentially below 300mm.
-For the purpose of this assessment a depth of water of 0.15m has been taken as the most relevant depth to the site.
+The depth of water is potentially between 300mm and 900mm.
+For the purpose of this assessment a depth of water of 0.6m has been taken as the most relevant depth to the site.